-Freshman Admission/ Advanced Freshman Admission
+Freshman Admission

-In keeping with the above philosophy, an admission decision emphasizes the academic course of study, marks in coursework during grades 9, 10, 11 and the first semester of grade 12, SAT I/RSAT or ACT scores, the Applicant's personal statement (essay), and a letter of recommendation.
+An admission decision emphasizes the academic course of study, marks in coursework during grades 9, 10, 11 and the first semester of grade 12, the applicant's personal statement (essay), and a letter of recommendation.
+Submission of SAT and/or ACT scores is optional.
 In addition, consideration is given to the applicant's involvement in school and community activities, leadership abilities, special talents, and character.
-Students classified as Advanced Freshmen are high school graduates with less than 28 transferable college credits.

 Application Procedures and Requirements: Students may apply for admission after completion of their junior year of high school.
 In some cases, a decision may be delayed until grades from the first semester of the senior year of high school are submitted.
-Freshman candidates are encouraged to apply by February 1 for the Fall Semester and by December 1 for the Spring Semester.
+Freshman candidates are encouraged to apply by February 1 for the fall semester and by December 1 for the spring semester.
 Applicants for admission will be considered after these dates on a space-available basis.
-La Verne subscribes to the National Candidate's Reply Date of May 1 (for Fall semester), and does not require advance payment or confirmation of intent to enroll prior to this date.
-To apply for admission to the University, the following documents must be submitted to the Office of Admission.
-All application materials become the property of the University upon receipt.
+Students must confirm their intent to enroll in the fall by May 1.
+To apply for admission to the university, the following documents must be submitted to the Office of Admission.
+All application materials become the property of the university upon receipt.

-- 1. Formal Application for Admission: Applicants must sign and submit the completed application form, personal statement, and the non-refundable \$50 application fee. - 2.
+- Application for Admission: Applicants must sign and submit the completed application form, personal statement, and the non-refundable \$50 application fee. - 2.
 High School Transcripts: Applicants must request that their high school transcripts be sent directly to the Office of Admission.
-A transcript is not considered official if sent or delivered by the student.
+A transcript is not considered official if opened prior to receipt by a university official.
 A final high school transcript with the graduation date will be required and must be submitted to the Office of Admission immediately following high school graduation.